Devon Rural Housing Futures

-The Devon Social Entrepreneurs Programme runs from April- June 2022.
+The Devon Social Entrepreneurs Programme ran from April- June 2022.

 Do you have an enterprising idea to improve the communities or environment in Devon?
 Are you a more established social enterprise looking to increase your impact and income – or supply the public sector?

 From April to June New Prosperity Devon ran a programme called Supplying Devon Shared Prosperity as part of the Devon Social Entrepreneurs Programme.
 This series of workshops for Voluntary, Community and Social Enterprise organisations and co-ops in rural Devon, and for social entrepreneurs and public sector procurement professionals and commissioners.
 Watch replays of some of the presentations here.

 Some of our partners are still offering free events and workshops for start-up or more established social enterprises.
 Dozens of practical learning, coaching and networking opportunities are happening around the County until June – and they’re all free!